IBS Yellow Stool: Is It A Normal Or A Bad Sign?

 YES, it can.

-stress can speed up your digestive process, by making your intestine expel its food contents earlier than usual.
+Stress can speed up your digestive process by making your intestine expel its food contents earlier than usual.

-So stop drinking milk and eating ice cream during the attack of IBS, even you hadn’t drunk milk before the attack.
+So stop drinking milk and eating ice cream during the attack of IBS, even if you hadn’t drunk milk before the attack.

 |Water, Ginger Ale, Sprite, and Gatorade.|

 |Soy or rice-based products.|

 |Plain pasta, plain noodles, white rice.
 No sauces or gravies.|

 |Bread: French, Italian, whole white, English muffins, and white rolls.|

 |Plain fish, plain chicken, plain turkey, or plain ham.|